DevcharanK/Census-Data-Naive-Bayes-Classifier/README.md

 a person makes over $50K a year using techniques of Naive Bayes' Classifier.

 adult.csv contains the dataset required to solve the task.
+The PDF document contains the final report written by Devcharan K.